tjfulle/matmodlab/source/config.rst

 Useful Configurations
 ---------------------

-*matmodlab* must be configured to be made aware of materials and tests that reside outside of *matmodlab*.
+Matmodlab must be configured to be made aware of materials and tests that reside outside of Matmodlab.
 Use ``mml config`` to add directories to find these materials and tests::

   mml config --add materials path/to/material mml config --add tests path/to/tests

-On completion of the preceding commands, *matmodlab* will treat materials and tests in ``path/to/material`` and ``path/to/tests``, respectively, as built in materials and tests.
+On completion of the preceding commands, Matmodlab will treat materials and tests in ``path/to/material`` and ``path/to/tests``, respectively, as built in materials and tests.